 As parents, you are an ally to us in investigating and adjudicating acts of hazing.
 Please be aware that we will investigate any claim of hazing, but without specific information or the participation of a complainant, we are often not able to address the root of the issue at hand.
 Parents should know who the Chapter Advisor is, and be familiar with how to contact him or her.
-Reporting acts of hazing to the chapter advisor and the Office of Fraternity & Sorority Life will assist us in stopping the alleged behavior.
+Reporting acts of hazing to the chapter advisor and the Center for Fraternal Values and Leadership will assist us in stopping the alleged behavior.